4 minute read

 Myth: The Coronavirus doesn’t exist in hot and humid climates

 Fact: Unfortunately, from the evidence so far, the Coronavirus can be transmitted everywhere, including places with hot and humid weather.
-That’s why it’s important to follow the World Health Organisation’s (WHO) tips to protect yourself and your baby from Coronavirus wherever you live or might be traveling to.
+That’s why it’s important to follow the World Health Organisation’s (WHO) tips to protect yourself and your baby from Coronavirus wherever you live or might be travelling to.

 Myth: Cold weather eliminates the Coronavirus

 Fact: The human body, where the virus thrives, has an average temperature around 36.5°C to 37°C, regardless of the external temperature or weather.
 So cold weather does not eliminate the Coronavirus.
-To better protect your baby and yourself, visit the WHO’s tips available on our web site.

 Myth: Giving my child a hot bath will help prevent infection with the Coronavirus